 The trail on the eastern loop was dry, but we were surprised to see that two observation towers had been cut down.

-Most hikers brought their binoculars and many rare birds were spotted.
+Most hikers brought their binoculars and many interesting spring birds were spotted.

 Take a tour of the new Kawartha Club site (www.kawarthahiking.com) here.